maxbrixner/mrkr2/README.md

 #### 2.2.5.
 Export a Project (with configurations)

-Export a project including its configuration:
+Export a project, including its configuration:

 ```python
 import mrkr.sdk as sdk